What is Grant-in-Aid?

 Contingent upon funding by the Legislature, the Alaska State Museums will award grants to Alaska museums and museum-related agencies for projects scheduled to take place between July 1 and June 30 of the following year.
-Museums may apply for a regular grant of up to $10,000, a mini-grant of up to $2,000, or the internship program.
+Museums may apply for a regular grant of up to $10,000 or a mini-grant of up to $2,000.
 You can only apply for one of these programs per year.
 Each grant has a separate application form.

 The Grant-in-Aid application period was open from April 1, 2019 through June 1, 2019 at 11:59 PM.

 You cannot return to the online application once you have started it.
 We strongly encourage you to download and fill out the narrative and project budget templates so you can copy and paste them into the Online application.

 - Template for Regular Grant [Word]